-We believe it’s important to have a few basic types of sauces in your recipe arsenal for quick, throw together meals.
-Fresh Basil Pesto is one of those sauces.
-Fresh, herby, garlicky (instant win), and both bright and savory, a good pesto can serve as the perfect topper for fish, chicken, eggs, or pasta, a flavorful spread for sandwiches, pizza dough, or bruschetta, or melted between layers of lasagna.
+We believe it's important to have a few basic types of sauces in your recipe arsenal for quick, throw together meals.
+Fresh Basil Pesto (nut free, dairy free) is one of those sauces.
+Fresh, herby, garlicky, and both bright and savory, a good pesto can serve as the perfect topper for fish, chicken, eggs, pasta, and salads or a flavorful spread for sandwiches, pizza dough, or bruschetta.
 The possibilities are endless, and utterly delicious.

 (This pesto can be whipped together while your little ones supervise, er, play)

 Other perks of making your own homemade pesto?
 The obvious - it is very inexpensive to make.
 Win!
 Second win?
 From start to finish, it only takes 5 minutes to make.
 Yay!
 Lastly, this pesto sauce is allergen-friendly (no nuts or cheese) meaning you can share it with everyone you know!